-- 7.4 Based on an assessment of B class employment land requirements set out in table 4.1 and supply assessment set out in table 5.1 of the earlier chapters; there is a minimum employment land requirement target for 42 Ha of industrial land (including warehousing space) and 26,100 sq.m. of office space.
-Table 6.1 in chapter 6 sets out how this supply is expected to be met from sites already developed, consented and future economic land supply sites identified from the HELAA assessment. - 7.5 There is an identified shortfall of 5.78 ha in industrial land; however, this should be addressed once further work to determine land ownership and 'availability' consideration of a number of identified HELAA sites is completed.
-There is an identified surplus of office space, and based on feedback from Property Market agents active in the area and the ELFS, there is not much demand for office space. - 7.6 A flexible target is included to identify up to 1 ha of industrial land in Warsop Parish to contribute to choice and sustainability.
-There is no assessed requirement as to how much the Warsop Parish land requirement target should be, however a pragmatic and flexible minimum target of 1 Ha is proposed as part of this Technical Paper.
-This will contribute towards the residual balance (1.6 Ha) this could be identified as part of preparing the Warsop Parish Neighbourhood Plan.
+- 8.4 Based on an assessment of B class employment land requirements set out in table 4.1 and supply assessment set out in table 5.1 of the earlier chapters; there is a minimum employment land requirement target for 41ha of land.
+Table 6.1 in chapter 6 sets out how this supply is expected to be met from sites already developed, consented and future economic land supply sites identified from the HELAA assessment. - 8.5 There is an identified surplus of 3.38 ha in employment land; and a further 11.47 ha of employment land on Key and General Employment Sites have been assessed as suitable, achievable and deliverable within the HELAA 2018, however availability of a number of these sites is currently unknown.
+These sites will be protected under the policy E3 of the Publication draft Local Plan for B Use Classes.
+The sites make an important contribution to the districts employment land supply and provide flexibility to the market.
+These sites contribute positively to the supply of employment land as it is expected that both the allocated and committed strategic urban extension will not come forward until later in the plan period. - 8.6 There is no assessed requirement as to how much the Warsop Parish land requirement target should be.
+A site outside of the settlement boundary has been identified at Oakfield Lane Market Warsop for 2.29 ha in order to provide employment land within the Parish.